 West Virginia SNAP

-As a condition of eligibility, all SNAP recipients who aren’t disabled or pregnant, must meet the general SNAP work rules or the ABAWD work rules unless otherwise exempt.
+As a condition of eligibility, all SNAP recipients who aren’t disabled or pregnant, must either meet the general SNAP work rules or the ABAWD work rules unless otherwise exempt.
 1

 FAQ